-Home TravelAmericas The Omni King Edward Hotel
+Home TravelAmericas An Exquisite Stay at The Omni King Edward Hotel

 by Katarina Polonsky

-I’ve always known Ernest Hemingway has good taste when it comes to travel.
-From Venice, to Havana, Pamplona to Paris, he knows where to go – and over the past decade, I’ve slowly made my way around the world following his favourite haunts.
-Naturally, then, when in Toronto, I was thrilled to learn that he stayed at the famous Omni King Edward Hotel, Toronto’s first luxury hotel which opened in 1903.
-I spent a fabulous weekend here in late November, just as the Christmas celebrations were opening up, and Toronto was in full festive glory.
-Welcomed by the ginormous Christmas tree upon arrival, filled to the brim with the tastiest breakfasts, and made to feel right at home in an expansive, spacious suite, this hotel was an excellent recommendation of his to follow.
-Hemingway isn’t the only one in the know about this hotel, though.
 Notable guests include the Beatles, John Lennon and Yoko Ono, Liz Taylor, Richard Burton, Mark Twain, Rudolph Valentino, Louis Armstrong, Elvis Presley, and Britney.
 It was originally designed by Chicago architect Henry Ives Cobb and Toronto architect E.J.
-Lennox, and is styled in manner of an old-world European space with modern furnishings and amenities.
-It is, in homage to its majestic name, majestic in size, with 300 rooms and 27,000 sq. feet of meeting space, two restaurants, and a luscious Spa, Mokara, for those that really want to indulge.
+Lennox and is styled in the manner of an old-world European space with modern furnishings and amenities.
+It is, in homage to its majestic name, majestic in size, with 300 rooms and 27,000 sq. feet of meeting space, two restaurants, and a luscious Spa, Mokara, for those that want to indulge.

 tordtn omni king edward hotel victorias restaurant